 Late payments beyond due dates are subject to:

-- Interest Charges: Late payment interest at the rate of 1.5% per month (18% per annum) or the maximum rate permitted under Indian law, whichever is less, calculated from the due date until payment is received
+• Interest Charges: Late payment interest at the rate of 1.5% per month (18% per annum) or the maximum rate permitted under Indian law, whichever is less, is calculated from the due date until payment is received

-- Collection Costs: Client will be responsible for all costs of collection including reasonable attorney's fees, court costs, and legal expenses incurred in collecting overdue amounts
+• Collection Costs: Client will be responsible for all costs of collection.
+Attorney's fees, court costs, and legal expenses incurred in collecting overdue amounts are included

-- Credit Hold: Future services will be placed on credit hold until payment history is brought current, requiring advance payment for new work
+• Credit Hold: Future services will be placed on credit hold until payment history is brought current.
+Advance payment is required for new work

-- Legal Action: The Company may pursue legal remedies including filing suits in courts of Mumbai, Maharashtra for recovery of dues plus interest and fees
+• Legal Action: Legal remedies may be pursued.
+Filing suits in courts of Mumbai, Maharashtra for recovery of dues plus interest and fees is included

 5.5 Disputed Invoices